CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 bindings are disparate).

 ### Commands
-Commands process positional arguments and non-positional arguments (as seen in `(env=...)`) and can interpret them in arbitrary ways.
-For instance, `exec` accepts a number of special non-positional arguments (as we saw with `env`) and tries to convert positional arguments into strings suitable for passing to an external program.
+Commands take positional and keyed arguments as inputs (as seen in `(env=...)`) and can interpret them in arbitrary ways.
+For instance, `exec` accepts a number of keyed arguments (as we saw with `env`) and tries to convert positional arguments into strings suitable for passing to an external program.

 You may nest commands with parentheses:
 ```ergo